 If you want your influencer program to work, you have to choose the right people to help you.
-These people become the voice of your brand.
+These people become the voice of your brand and help build that relationship with their audience.
 Here are some tips for choosing wisely.

 1. Choose influencers who are experts in your brand’s niche

 Their authority will make it easier for their audience to trust them when they recommend your product.
 For example, an Instagramming runner is a great choice to promote athletic shoes, and a kid YouTuber will be right at home showing off a new toy!

 Vegan food blogger Shannon (@yupitsvegan) is a great fit to promote Silk Almond Milk on her Instagram and blog.